godatadriven/godatadriven-blog/content/installing-cloudera-on-azure-2.md

 Latex:

 <span class="lead">
-Recently, GoDataDriven experimented with the Cloudera template to install a Cloudera cluster on Microsoft Azure.
-In this series of 2 articles we share our insights and experiences with installing Cloudera and modifying the template that Cloudera provides for the installation on MS Azure.
+Recently, GoDataDriven installed a Cloudera cluster on Microsoft Azure.
+In this article we provide some information about the use case, the implemented design and some basic information about Microsoft Azure.
+We discuss how you can install Cloudera on Azure and share best-practices about installing a distributed system on Azure.
 </span>

 ![Installing Cloudera on Azure](/static/images/cloudera-on-azure/installing-cloudera-on-azure-header.png)